webhintio/hint/packages/hint-no-disallowed-headers/README.md

 * `X-Runtime`
 * `X-Version`

-or the `Server` header with a value that provides a lot of information, and is not limited to the server name.
+or the `Server` header with a value that provides a lot of information and is not limited to the server name.

 ### Examples that **trigger** the hint